 To start, I emptied the dishwasher.
 You want the mixture to be able to reach every nook and cranny in its interior, and I was worried about what that citric acid would do to the kids' melamine plates and my crystal glassware (which, I know, is not supposed to be in the dishwasher in the first place).

-Then, I put the lemonade powder into the detergent area, closed it, and started the dishwasher.
+Then, I put a single packet's worth of lemonade powder into the detergent area, closed it, and started the dishwasher.
 I turned it to the glassware setting because I was too excited to wait for the full "normal" cycle to go through.
 And then, I waited.

 About 45 minutes later, I opened the dishwasher … and the rust stains and gray film were still there.
 I was disappointed.